YOUNG: A way-too-early look at the Pats' 2022 schedule

-The NFL released its 2022 regular-season schedule for all 32 teams on Thursday night.
-It’s probably risky to try to preview every New England Patriots game on the night before the season opens in September, which means it’s probably downright batty to try and do it four months earlier.
+The NFL released its 2022 regular-season schedule for all 32 teams last Thursday.
+It’s probably risky to try to preview every New England Patriots game even on the night before the season opens in September, which means it’s probably downright batty to try and do it four months earlier.

 But I have nothing better to do, so let’s take a look at New England’s game-by-game slate, with the opponent’s 2021 record in parentheses and an asterisk denoting that the team reached the playoffs.